privly/privly.github.io/pages/about.md

 For a more thorough treatment of Privly as a whole, visit [the overview](https://github.com/privly/privly-organization/wiki/Privly-System-and-Organization-Overview).
 For development discussion, join the [Development Mailing List](https://groups.google.com/group/privly).
 Many [repositories](https://github.com/privly/) have their own wikis, but content not specific to a single repository will be in the [central wiki](https://github.com/privly/privly-organization/wiki/).
 Official announcements are found on [www.privly.org](http://www.privly.org).
 Live versions of the content server can be found at [privlyalpha.org](https://privlyalpha.org) and [dev.privly.org](https://dev.privly.org) (development).
 Extension-host page integration test cases can be found at [test.privly.org](http://test.privly.org).

 Privly developers gather on IRC in the #Privly room on irc.freenode.net

+## Organization

+<h2 style="font: normal 32px Lobster;">The Privly Foundation</h2>

+Privacy on the internet is not something that can--or should--be owned.
+Privly's 2012 [Kickstarter](http://www.kickstarter.com/projects/229630898/protect-your-content-anywhere-on-the-web-privly) funded the creation of the Privly Foundation.
+Incorporating the technology into a (pending) 501(c)3 tax-exempt foundation ensures the mission focus of Privly will be maintained.
+We thank our many donors on the  "Privly donation page",.

+More information about the Privly Foundation can be found on  [www.privly.org](http://privly.org).
+The inaugural Privly Foundation board meeting took place in September 2012 with the following board members:

+**[Sean McGregor](http://www.linkedin.com/in/seanbmcgregor)** - *Ph.D.
+Student in Computer Science at Oregon State University*
+Sean McGregor is the creator and lead developer for the Privly project.
+A native of the United States, McGregor is a PhD student in computer science at Oregon State University.
+In 2008, McGregor earned a Bachelor of Arts from Claremont McKenna College, with studies in computer science, environmental policy, government, and economics.

+**[Carlos Jensen](http://www.linkedin.com/pub/carlos-jensen/0/145/356)** - *Associate Professor of Computer Science at Oregon State University*
+Carlos Jensen is an Associate Professor in the School of Electrical Engineering and Computer Science (EECS) at Oregon State University (OSU).
+He received his B.S. degree in Computer Science from the State University of New York (SUNY) Brockport, and a Ph.D. in Computer Science from the Georgia Institute of Technology in 2005, where he was a member of the Graphics, Visualization and Usability Center (GVU).

+His areas of research are in Usable Privacy and Security (HCISec), with a particular focus on making online decisions about privacy and security understandable and meaningful to users.
+He also does research related to open source communities.

+**[Leslie Hawthorn](http://www.linkedin.com/pub/leslie-hawthorn/0/231/624)** - *Community Action and Impact at Red Hat*
+An internationally known community manager, speaker and author, [Leslie Hawthorn](http://twitter.com/lhawthorn) has over 10 years experience in high tech project management, marketing and public relations.
+In March 2012 she joined [Red Hat, Inc.](http://redhat.com/), where she is responsible for Community Action &amp; Impact on the company’s Open Source and Standards team.
+Prior to Red Hat, she served as Outreach Manager at [Oregon State University’s Open Source Lab](http://osuosl.org/) and as a Program Manager for [Google’s Open Source Team](http://code.google.com/opensource), where she managed the [Google Summer of Code Program](http://code.google.com/soc/), created the contest now known as [Google Code In](http://code.google.com/gci) and launched the company’s [Open Source Developer Blog](http://google-opensource.blogspot.com/).